-Submission of Verification Documents: Only complete verification packets will be accepted.
-Any student who submits incomplete documentation to our office will be notified by their official TMCC email account and will have 30 days to complete the file.
+Submission of Verification Documents: Any student who submits incomplete documentation to our office will be notified by their official TMCC email account and will have 30 days to complete the file.
 If files are not complete within 30 days, documents will become inactive.
 Note that submitting verification documents to our office does not constitute a complete file, so please allow for processing time.

 Verification Process: Please be aware that the verification process can take 4-6 weeks during peak processing time, so do not delay, complete your file early and visit our dates and deadlines page.
 If you have questions about the information needed on the verification documents, please contact our office.

 Note that if you use the IRS Data Retrieval tool in the FAFSA application, you may not need to submit copies of tax transcripts.

 IRS Tax Data Retrieval and Tax Return Transcript Request Process

 Students completing the FAFSA may be eligible to use the automated IRS Data Retrieval function during the application process to have their Federal Tax return data captured from the IRS and entered into the FAFSA application.
 Using this process, a student may avoid having to submit copies of their tax return transcript if they are selected for Verification, and it is the easiest and fastest way to have your information verified.

 If you did not use the IRS Data Retrieval Tool when you filed the FAFSA you may still do so:

 - Login to the FAFSA website to "Make FAFSA Corrections".